YeoLab/eCLIP/README.md

   - eCLIP_singleend: run single-end pipeline using TOIL batch runner (default)
   - wf_get_peaks_scatter_pe.cwl: run paired-end pipeline using cwl reference runner
   - wf_get_peaks_scatter_se.cwl: run single-end pipeline using cwl reference runner

+You can change these depending on your need.
+TOIL batch runner will be set by default to submit to a TORQUE cluster with at least 16 cores per node, and 64Gb memory per node.
+If you are unsure, best to run this pipeline using the ```cwl-runner``` script that should be installed via ```create_environment_clipseq.sh``` (see example above)

+You may run into libstc++ errors.
+See various online forums for more info, as solutions will vary by machine.

 ### Running the data with required arguments: